WorkDisputes Logo

 Unfair dismissal

-How unfair dismissal is assessed, including fair reasons, process, and remedies.
+Understand how an unfair dismissal claim is assessed in the UK, including fair reasons, process, and remedies.

 Overview

-An employer must show a potentially fair reason and a fair process.
+For a dismissal to be fair, an employer must show a potentially fair reason and follow a fair process under the unfair dismissal employment rights act framework.

 • Conduct